zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 I am a man who has been born wise and will not be guided by others: I should be alone like a rhino horn.

-“Distorted opinions have been freed”: Distorted views are known as twenty personas.
+"Distorted opinions have been freed": Distorted views are known as twenty personas.
 Here, the ordinary man who has not heard of the Holy One has not seen the Holy One, not proficient in the law of the Holy One, and not trained in the law of the good; he who has not seen the good man, and is not skilled in the law